toDo-cpu/research/Pandora/Part2.md

 So here is the plan.
 Remember **root** account is locked or we can not log into root with ssh For my servers, I'm going to do this:
 - 1 group named service which handle all service
 - 1 user per service in group service, for example an user run/administrate **apache2** server.
 So it can access to **apache2.service**, access to apache logs.
+Dont set password to theses account.
+If you want to access to theses account use `sudo su {user}` instead.
+You can also add your ssh key in `/home/{user}/.ssh/authorized_keys` to manage remotly your service without connecting to the "master" user.
 - 1 user named log-collector which get log and send them to a backup.
 - 1 user to administrate all this stuff.
 This user can run sudo but not the other users